-Are you interested in joining the Coalition's Advisory Council?
+Are you interested in joining our Advisory Council?

 We're always in need of guidance and expertise from advisors around the world to support our operations.
 Advisors are involved in all Coalition programs and initiatives.
-Learn more about this vital role below.
+Learn more about this important role below.

 What is the Advisory Council?